felixmokross/lapuertahostels/README.md

 [![Clean Preview](https://github.com/felixmokross/lapuertahostels/actions/workflows/clean-preview.yml/badge.svg)](https://github.com/felixmokross/lapuertahostels/actions/workflows/clean-preview.yml)

 This is the website for La Puerta Hostels, a Colombian hotel business.
-All content is controlled via a custom-tailored CMS based on [Payload CMS](https://payloadcms.com/).
+All content is controlled via a tailored CMS based on [Payload CMS](https://payloadcms.com/).
 The frontend is powered by the [React Router framework (formerly Remix)](https://reactrouter.com).